Pete Dexter: Career

 A couple of weeks ago, a kid named Buddy Lego was found dead in Cobbs Creek," wrote Dexter.
 "It was a Sunday afternoon.
 He was from the neighborhood, a good athlete, a nice kid.
 Stoned all the time.
 The kind of kid you think you could have saved.

 The kid's mother called Dexter, nearly hysterical.
 How, she cried, could he write that her dead son was a drug user?
 Lego's brother, Tommy, the night bartender at Dougherty's, was also on the phone, screaming at the then-38-year-old columnist, demanding a retraction.

-Dexter went to Dougherty's bar to talk to Tommy Lego, having told Lego he wouldn't be publishing a retraction.
+Dexter went to Dougherty's bar to talk to Tommy Lego, having told Lego he would not be publishing a retraction.
 In the bar, Dexter was blindsided by two blows to the jaw, splintering and breaking teeth.
 Later, Dexter returned with a friend, heavyweight prizefighter Randall "Tex" Cobb.
 In the ensuing fight outside the bar in the street, Cobb's arm was broken and Dexter was hospitalized with several injuries, including a broken back, pelvis, brain damage and dental devastation.
 Cobb's injuries cost him a shot at WBA heavyweight champion Mike Weaver.
 The assault and its aftermath are mirrored by events that occur in Dexter's 2009 novel, Spooner.

 Paper Trails, published in 2007, is a compilation of columns he wrote for the Philadelphia Daily News and The Sacramento Bee from the 1970s to the 1990s.